c1728p9/board-recovery-instructions/unbricking_guide.md

 * [DapLink firmware](TODO: NEED TO UPDATE ONCE NEW DAPLINK IS RELEASED).

 ### Step 1: Install pyOCD
-pyOCD is an Open Source Python 2.7 based library for programming and debugging ARM Cortex-M microcontrollers using the CMSIS-DAP linked above.
+pyOCD is an Open Source Python 2.7 based library for programming and debugging ARM Cortex-M microcontrollers using the CMSIS-DAP that is linked above in the `Required items` section.
 In a terminal, you can install pyOCD using the following command (install as superuser if using a Linux machine):
 `pip install pyOCD`

 ### Step 2: Connect debugger to bricked board